AlfredGranson/Go-Diesel-Prices/README.md

 ## Installation
+Ensure you have go installed: https://go.dev/doc/install

-First create an API key by signing up at: https://www.eia.gov/opendata/register.php
+Create an API key by signing up at: https://www.eia.gov/opendata/register.php

 Clone the repo